rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

-# Getting Started
+# Building the App

-### Ankeny Hill Nature Center Motus web app ###
+### Ankeny Hill Nature Center Build the Motus web app ###
 This document is a guide on how to get the 'Motus Kiosk' Shiny web app build tools installed, the kiosk app out of source control (git), and how to do the first build.

-At the end you should have the web app up-and-running using  R-Studio on the local computer.
+At the end of this you should have the shiny web app up-and-running using  R-Studio on your local computer.

+Unfortunately there are quite a number of steps and tweaks to Windows 10 and the user accounts settings required to get the full, securely locked-down kiosk behavior we ultimately require.

+* If your immeadiate goal is to quickly get the sample dashboard up and running to explore on your own computer and user account you can skip those steps.

+* If you really intend to deploy in full kiosk-mode I *strongly* urge you to begin with the document WINDOWS_FIRSTRUN_README.md in the project's top level directory that describes these settings and tweaks in full and painful detail.

-Deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the companion document DEPLOYMENT_README.md in the project's top level directory.
+The final deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the third companion document FINAL_DEPLOYMENT_WINDOWS_README.md in the project's top level directory.

+If you are wanting to modify or further develop the application there is a fouth document named DEVELOPERS_README.md that may be helpful.

 ### Who do I talk to? ###